-Our priorities for 2014/15 are the continued development of initiatives to improve the quality of the radio spend.
+Our priorities for 2015/16 are the continued development and implementation of initiatives to improve the quality of the radio spend and development of radio modules for our online funding system.

-Outputs will be provided within the appropriated sum of \$13.8 million (exclusive of GST).
+Outputs will be provided within the appropriated sum of \$13.8 million and reserves of \$0.4 million (exclusive of GST), a total of \$41.2 million (exclusive of GST).

-2012/13 ACTUAL 2013/14 ESTIMATED ACTUAL 2014/15 FORECAST Quantity and Quality of Māori Language The following quantity and quality measures apply to all outputs in this output class based on samples of at least 90% of funded programmes.
+2013/14 ACTUAL 2014/15 ESTIMATED ACTUAL 2015/16 FORECAST Quantity and Quality of Māori Language The following quantity and quality measures apply to all outputs in this output class based on samples of at least 90% of funded programmes.
 Quantity Samples of funded programmes are assessed as meeting the required Māori language content according to target audience group.
-91.5% >90% >90% Quality Samples of funded programmes reviewed are assessed as meeting a quality standard of (at least) 4 on a 5 point scale based on our Māori Language Evaluation Framework.
-(Quality is assessed on six quality aspects, each on a five point scale where 5 is Excellent and 1 is Poor).
-4.1 Achieved Achieved
+93% >90% >90% Quality Samples of funded programmes reviewed are assessed as meeting a quality standard of (at least) 4 on a 5 point scale based on our Māori Language Evaluation Framework.
+4.1 Achieved Achieved (Quality is assessed on six quality aspects, each on a five point scale where 5 is Excellent and 1 is Poor).

-\ Te Māngai Pāho funds programmes with a range of Māori language content appropriate to three different target audience groups, as follows:
+^{} Te Māngai Pāho funds programmes with a range of Māori language content appropriate to three different target audience groups, as follows:

 - Fluent 70 to 100% Māori language content

-- Second language learners 30 to 70%

-- Receptive up to 30%
+Second language learners 30 to 70%Receptive up to 30%